 I am a qualified Counsellor and Psychotherapist and my experience covers a wide range of conditions including Depression, anxiety, bereavement, eating disorders, sexual and emotional abuse and suicidal thoughts and life crisis.

-As a trained bereavement volunteer at Cruse Bereavement Care, I can offer support with bereavement where feelings of loneliness, isolation, anger, guilt or even relief often come hand in hand with a deep sense of loss and can deeply affect your wellbeing.
-Exploring these strong emotions can Help make sense of your loss and help alleviate the pain you’re experiencing.
+As a trained bereavement volunteer at Cruse Bereavement Care, I can offer support with bereavement where feelings of loneliness, isolation, anger, guilt or even relief all of which often come hand in hand with a deep sense of loss and can affect your wellbeing and ability to cope.
+Exploring these strong emotions can help make sense of your loss and help alleviate the pain you’re experiencing.
 Sometimes just saying it out loud can be very powerful!

 My training is Integrative counselling combining Person Centred and Psychodynamic approaches.
 As well as private practice, I work for The Well Counselling charity in Malvern.

 I see therapy as very much a team effort, working together in a confidential, safe environment to gently explore difficult feelings and experiences in a way that will help enhance your sense of wellbeing and bring about positive changes in your life.
 We will work at your own pace and to your agenda.

 I can’t claim to have a 'magic wand' but I strongly believe in my clients and the difference that therapy can make.